A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The interface solution is unknown and an iterative process is needed to solve the system of equations formed by the jump conditions and LTE.
-With the simplifications introduced in this work (e.g., low-Mach-number flows, binary mixture), the interface matching relations for species continuity and energy (Eqs.~(\ref{eqn:spcontmatch}) and (\ref{eqn:energymatch})), together with phase equilibrium (Eq.~(\ref{eqn:pheq})), are decoupled from the momentum matching relations (Eqs.~(\ref{eqn:momjump1}) and (\ref{eqn:momjump2})).
-Therefore, the same iterative solver discussed in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} can be used to obtain the interface solution at each interface cell.
-This defines the properties of the interface plane located in a given interface cell: mass flux and heat flux across the interface, temperature, surface-tension coefficient, composition and fluid properties on each side of the interface and, in turn, the pressure jump imposed in the momentum equation.
+With the simplifications introduced in this work (e.g., low-Mach-number flows, binary mixture), the interface matching relations for species continuity and energy, Eqs.~(\ref{eqn:spcontmatch}) and (\ref{eqn:energymatch}), together with phase equilibrium, Eq.~(\ref{eqn:pheq}), are decoupled from the momentum matching relations, Eqs.~(\ref{eqn:momjump1}) and (\ref{eqn:momjump2}).
+Therefore, the same iterative solver discussed in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} is used to obtain the interface solution at each interface cell.
+The solution of this system of equations defines the properties of the local interface plane: mass flux and heat flux across the interface, temperature, surface-tension coefficient, composition and fluid properties on each side of the interface and, in turn, the pressure jump to be imposed in the momentum equation.